Latest News

 Yali people totally destroyed their enemies during wars.

-Culture of Yali People
+Culture of the Yali People

-The Yali People, Men and Women live separately.
+The Yali people, men and women, live separately.
 Women are allowed to live alone while men live in groups called the ‘Honai’.

 Women wear small and short skirts made from dry grass.
 They do not cover their breasts.
-With a normal of not covering their genitals,The Yali women encircles on their waists a string that has a narrow clothing covering the front part while the rear part of the skirt is usually worn beneath their buttocks.
+With a normal of not covering their genitals, the Yali women encircle on their waists a string that has a narrow garment covering the front part while the rear part of the skirt is usually worn beneath their buttocks.

 READ ALSO: Padaung Women: Thailand tribe where women stretch their necks using brass coils – VIDEO

 Do you have a story you would like us to publish?
-Please reach us through [email protected] or call/SMS +254 731 469269
+Please reach at [email protected].

 Click to comment